 Jenna’s undercover investigation into unlicensed cosmetic procedures caused the Florida Dept. of Health to make statewide change.

-Her award-winning investigation into a Jacksonville inmate’s death revealed how the Jacksonville Sheriff’s Office used a controversial restraint chair in half of all uses of force inside the jail -- three times more often than a comparable agency.
+Her award-winning investigation into a Jacksonville inmate’s death revealed the Jacksonville Sheriff’s Office used a controversial restraint chair in half of all uses of force inside the jail -- three times more often than a comparable agency.

 Before moving to Jacksonville, Jenna was the Greenville, S.C.
 Bureau Chief at WSPA-TV from 2013 to 2015.
 Her investigation into how South Carolina was unknowingly licensing sex offenders to be chiropractors and residential plumbers led to the state agency changing its licensing practices, three state investigations, and a state senator introducing a bill to change the law.

 Jenna was a multimedia journalist at WKBT-TV in La Crosse, Wisconsin from 2011 to 2013.
-While in La Crosse, her reporting on the deadly trend of heroin flooding the community won an Associated Press Award for Hard News and Northwest Broadcast News Association Awards of Merit for Investigative Reporting and Hard News.
+While in La Crosse, her reporting on the deadly trend of heroin flooding the community won an Associated Press Award for Hard News.